chStaiger/surf-metadata-registry/Monitoring_on_dCache.md

 1. The file is overwritten and the checksum changed

 	⚠️Cannot be implemented⚠️
 	A file in dCache is only updated through a reupload when the content differs.
-However, then the file is deleted with its labels and recreated without labels.
+However, in a reupload the file is deleted with its labels and recreated without labels.
+Hence, the cue to listen to is gone.

 2. The file is moved
 	The cues are `IN_MOVED_FROM ` and the old name, and `IN_MOVED_TO` and the new path.